trailofbits/test-fuzz/README.md

 Do not try to [auto-generate corpus files] for the target.

-##### `only_concretizations`
+##### `only_generic_args`

-Record the target's concretizations when running tests, but do not generate corpus files and do not implement a fuzzing harness.
+Record the target's generic args when running tests, but do not generate corpus files and do not implement a fuzzing harness.
 This can be useful when the target is a generic function, but it is unclear what type parameters should be used for fuzzing.

-The intended workflow is: enable `only_concretizations`, then run `cargo test` followed by `cargo test-fuzz --display concretizations`.
-One of the resulting concretizations might be usable as `concretize`'s `parameters`.
-Similarly, a concretization resulting from `cargo test-fuzz --display impl-concretizations` might be usable as `concretize_impl`'s `parameters`.
+The intended workflow is: enable `only_generic_args`, then run `cargo test` followed by `cargo test-fuzz --display generic-args`.
+One of the resulting generic args might be usable as `generic_args`'s `parameters`.
+Similarly, generic args resulting from `cargo test-fuzz --display impl-generic-args` might be usable as `impl_generic_args`'s `parameters`.

-Note, however, that just because a target was concretized with certain parameters during tests, it does not imply the target's arguments are serializable/deserializable when so concretized.
-The results of `--display concretizations`/`--display impl-concretizations` are merely suggestive.
+Note, however, that just because a target was called with certain parameters during tests, it does not imply the target's arguments are serializable/deserializable when those parameters are used.
+The results of `--display generic-args`/`--display impl-generic-args` are merely suggestive.

 ##### `rename = "name"`